alantech/marsha/README.md

 * `-n` The number of parallel LLM threads of "thought" to pursue per attempt.
 This defaults to 3.
 When a path succeeds, all of the other paths are cancelled.
 * `-s` Save the stats that are printed by default to a file, instead.
 Probably not useful if you're not working on Marsha itself.
 * `--exclude-main-helper` Turns off the automatically generated code to make using your compiled Marsha code from the CLI easier, which is included by default.
+* `--api-base` Overrides the LLM endpoint with the base URL of any OpenAI-compatible API (eg `http://localhost:8080/v1` for a llama.cpp server).
+Takes precedence over the `OPENAI_BASE_URL` environment variable and the config file.

 ## Using compiled Marsha code